Code-Institute-Submissions/artontray-PROJECT4/README.md

 Admin can cancel the report from here by clicking on "Cancel Report".

-Note that, On previous picture, it seems the Testnet With no data to show but it's because only the required inputs have been filled (Testnet name, network, status, tasks description, Category).
+Note that, On previous picture, it seems the Testnet has no data to show but it's because only the required inputs have been filled (Testnet name, network, status, tasks description, Category).
 Of course, if user register all the information, everything will appears like this :